 Online reviews of Shell Energy are quite average.
 With a 3.7/5 rating on Trustpilot, the supplier performs neither shockingly bad nor outstandingly on review sites.
-The same is reflected in Which?’s annual review, with the supplier coming in 16th out of 30 energy providers (although this was conducted when Shell Energy was still branded as First Utility, it’s still relevant as Shell has kept the same tariffs and customer service).
+The same is reflected in Which?’s annual review, with the supplier coming in 16th out of 30 energy providers (although this was conducted when Shell Energy was still branded as First Utility, it’s still relevant as Shell carried on the same tariffs and customer service, at least initially).
 While customers here awarded the supplier good marks in most areas, it didn’t shine in any.

-Positive reviews tend to praise how easy it is to switch to the supplier, as well as its efficient customer service.
+Positive reviews tend to praise how easy it is to sign up to the supplier, as well as its efficient customer service.
 Negative reviews are quite mixed in theme, but a number focus on problems with Shell Energy installed smart meters.